Home

 The pupils and staff at Park End Primary, organise several activities across the year to raise funds for a variety of local, national and international charities.
 Supporting charities and people in the local community raises awareness of key issues and teaches our children about the importance of generosity.
 We feel this reflects our school values of ‘caring, responsibility and positivity’.

-The school council plays a pivotal role in listening to pupil’s ideas, selecting charities, discussing ideas and planning fundraising events.
+Rota Kids play a pivotal role in listening to pupil’s ideas, selecting charities, discussing ideas and planning fundraising events.
 The pupils, parents and staff of Park End Primary School support a variety of charities throughout the school year.

 • Children in Need – Pupils donate money and come to school dressed in their Pyjamas